An Increasing Role for Libraries in Research Information Management

 When will the results be published?

-- Survey results will be published in 2018 as an OCLC Research report and made openly available to the community.
+- The survey is now closed and survey results will be published in 2018 as an OCLC Research report and made openly available to the community.

 - Survey data will be published CC-BY.